 I was happy to flash them, over our underwater expeditions ...

-Bathing in snorkeling (fins-mask-tuba or PMT in French), near the pontoonIsland Retreat (Bomba), or around the sandy mangrove of the neighboring island of Poyalisa, are rich in surprises: curious platax, shy clownfish, unusual nudibranchs, cute shrimps of anemones, witty worms with graceful feather duster.
+Bathing in snorkeling (fins-mask-tuba or PMT in French), near the pontoonIsland Retreat (Bomba), or on the edge of the sandy mangrove of the neighbouring island of Poyalisa, are full of surprises: curious batfish, shy clown fish, unusual nudibranchs, cute anemone shrimps, spiroform worms with graceful feathers.

 All in less than two meters of water, in bright sunshine.
 Thanks to so much light, all this underwater world takes on beautiful colors.
 Sometimes I do not even need to use my flash.